Gunpla: Inactive Model Lines

 Mega Size Model was a line released in 2010 to commemorate the franchises' 30th anniversary.
 The line was released in 1/48 scale, 3 times the size of their High Grade counterparts, and included simplified building techniques such as a parts separator and joint parts that can be connected without removing them from the runner.
 They also come with water decals and guides on customizing finished models.
 5 suits were released throughout 2010 and 2011, with a Unicorn Gundam model being released in 2017.

 Iropla was released in 1983 as a budget line.
 4 kits were released in 1/250 scale and it was the first to use multi-colored runners for better color separation.

 Haropla is a line of model kits based on Haro, a robot helper that appears in various Gundam timelines.

-Speed Grade uses a scale of 1:200 and had parts prepainted on the runners.
+Speed Grade uses a scale of 1:200 and has parts prepainted on the runners.

 Advanced Grade, released to coincide with Gundam AGE, had limited articulation (restricted to the head and shoulders) and came with microchips and trading cards for use with a Gundam AGE arcade game.

 Gundam Collection is a line of 1/400 scale battleships and mobile armors released between 2003 and 2007 alongside a blind box figure line, utilizing painted parts instead of color molding.

 High Grade Mechanics was a 1/550 scale line depicting 3 mobile armors from Gundam 0083: Stardust Memory.

 EX Model is a line depicting support units in 1/144 and 1/100 scale and battleships in 1/1700 scale.
 These are similar to traditional vehicle models, requiring paint and glue for a complete appearance.
 This series is not Gundam-exclusive, having models from other series including Sentō Yōsei Yukikaze, Patlabor, and Batman.

-HI-Resolution Models(HiRM) are 1/100 scale and, in addition to redesigning the mobile suit, included a pre-built inner frame similar to an action figure, often using die-cast metal parts.
+HI-Resolution Models (HiRM) are 1/100 scale and, in addition to redesigning the mobile suit, included a pre-built inner frame similar to an action figure, often using die-cast metal parts.
 HiRM is not fully discontinued, but there has not been a release in 3 years.

 Hyper Hybrid Models (HY2Ms) include 1/100 scale Gundam heads modified to incorporate LED units or 1/60 scale models that have LED units across the body and require knowledge on electronics to make.

 Reborn 1/100 kits are 1/100 scale and cover more obscure mobile suits and those that would be too large to make into a standard MG model.
 As such, these kits are less complicated than a typical MG kit.

 Universal Century HardGraph (UCHG) was a 1/35 scale line focusing on military vehicles and dioramas that would be seen during the One Year War.
 Some releases include to-scale mecha parts, such as a Zaku head or a severed GM arm.
 The High Grade UC Hardgraph subline features 1/144 scale mobile suits and vehicle models.